dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 // Verify the contents
 Debug.Assert(jObject is JsonObject);
-Debug.Assert(jValue is JsonValue<JsonElement>); // On deserialize, the value is JsonElement int i = (int)jValue; // Same programming model as the sample below; shortcut for "jValue.GetValue<int>()" Debug.Assert(i == 42);
+Debug.Assert(jValue is JsonValue); // On deserialize, the value is JsonElement int i = (int)jValue; // Same programming model as the sample below; shortcut for "jValue.GetValue<int>()" Debug.Assert(i == 42);
 ```